-- Helps identify critical and emerging patient safety issues.
+- The Patient Safety Advisory Group helps identify critical and emerging patient safety issues.

-- Suggests effective methods for reducing patient safety risks.
+- It also suggests effective methods for reducing patient safety risks.

 The Patient Safety Advisory Group is comprised of nurses, physicians, pharmacists, risk managers and other professionals who have hands-on experience in addressing patient safety issues in a wide variety of health care settings.
 The group also:

 - Reviews draft patient safety recommendations for potential publication in the Joint Commission’s periodic Sentinel Event Alert advisory and advises Joint Commission staff as to the evidence for and face validity of these recommendations, as well as their practicality and cost of implementation.